 BUS 1230.
 Math for Business & Finance.
 3 hrs.

 A review of the fundamental mathematical process, fractions, and percentage.
 A study of discounts, commissions, depreciation, overhead, interest, bank discount, amortized mortgage loans, balance sheet ratios, statistical measures, financial statements, graphs, stocks and bonds, solving for the unknown, and time value of money.

 BUS 2000.
 International Business.
 3 hrs.

-> This course focuses on the environmental complexities that arise when business activities and institutions transcend international borders.
-Emphasis is on the impact and the dynamics of sociocultural, demographic, economic, technological, and political-legal factors in the foreign trade environment.
-Topics include globalization, patterns of world trade, operation procedures of the mulinational enterprise, international monetary systems, foreign exchange markets, international marketing and global supply chain management.
+This course focuses on the environmental complexities that arise when business activities and institutions transcend international borders.
+Emphasis on the impact and the dynamics of sociocultural, demographic, economic, technological, and political-legal factors in the foreign trade environment.
+Topics include globalization, patterns of world trade, and operation procedures of the mulinational enterprise, international monetary systems, foreign exchange markets, international marketing and global supply chain management.

-> BUS 2210.
+BUS 2210.
 Business Internship.
 3 hrs.

 Students work in jobs directly related to their field of study.
 This gives them a first-hand opportunity to see the principles they are learning in the classroom put into practice.
 This course may be repeated for credit.
 Lab, fifteen hours per week.
 Prerequisite: Consent of instructor.

 This course offers students in business, computer or industrial programs the opportunity to form and run a small company.
 Each student company pre- pares a marketing plan, does a cost analysis, designs, manufactures, and sells a product.
 Students have the opportunity to interact with those from different functional areas and develop an understanding of the overall considerations involved in running a business.
 Prerequisite: Sophomore standing.